This Page was last reviewed and changed on August 18th, 2020

 Surrey is a non-metropolitan country in south-east England.
 It borders West-Sussex and East-Sussex to the south/south-east, Hampshire to the south-west, Berkshire to the north, London to the north-west and Kent to the east.
 Surrey is made up of 11 districts, Reigate and Banstead, Tandridge, Spelthorne, Runnymede, Surrey Heath, Woking, Elmbridge, Guildford, Waverley, Mole Valley and Epsom and Ewell.

-The county of Surrey is Guildford – the hometown of the University of Surrey – located south of Woking and east of Farnham.
+The county town of Surrey is Guildford – the hometown of the University of Surrey – located south of Woking and east of Farnham.
 Walliswood in Surrey is the hometown of TVR, a British manufacturer of sports cars.
 Surrey is also home to some beautiful landscapes.
 The Surrey Hills is an area of natural beauty as well as Horton Country Park, a 152-hectare local nature reserve in Epsom.
 Leith Hill and Leigh Hill Tower are located in Dorking, another area of natural interest noted as the second highest point in south-east England.

 Check out our reviews as our alumni share their thoughts on our facilities and their experiences attending them.
 All the reviews are verified but full names are removed for confidentiality.